 Publications: List any published materials that prove you're an expert in your area.
 These can include books, white papers, and blog posts.

 Presentations: Describe any public speaking you've done in your field that you think would be important to a hiring manager.
 Along with proving your expertise, it shows that you are an effective communicator.

 Awards: State any awards you've received for outstanding accomplishments or dedication in a similar job role or in the industry in general.

-You can also consider listing any professional memberships you belong to that are relevant to your field, along with volunteer work done either while employed or unemployed.
+You can also consider listing any professional memberships you belong to that are relevant to your field, along with listing any volunteer work on your resume done either while employed or unemployed.
 Give your years of involvement as well as accomplishments or leadership roles you held.